SSCHAcode/CellConstructor/README.md

 in the test directory.
 The python code in these tests should be almost self explaining and introduce you to the potentiality of this library.

-Please, note that all the function of the library have a proper numpy style docstring.
+Please, note that all the functions of the library have a proper numpy style docstring.